 Code coverage – This is a metrics to ensure code is well covered by test, code easy to refactor, code is readable and maintainable.

 Scrum – Based on agile philosophy that built around inspection, adaption and transparency.
-Scrum has some prescribed roles, events and artifacts and helps in producing metrics those are align directly with team capacity and helps organization to forecast outcome.
+Scrum has some prescribed roles, events and artefacts and helps in producing metrics that are aligned directly with team capacity and helps organization to forecast outcome.

 There are 3 beautiful metrics that Scrum produces.

-TDD – Test driven development is useful practice to reduce quality issues where tests are written prior to code.
-This automatically helps in writing quality code from beginning.
+TDD – Test-driven development is a useful practice to reduce quality issues where tests are written prior to code.
+This automatically helps in writing quality code from the beginning.
 Effectiveness of TDD can be measured using any code coverage tools.
 TDD also helps in producing less code and only code that needed to pass test.
 Less code means less defects.
 This is basically a practice that promote built-in quality rather than afterthought.

-Similarly there are many more practices that allows to produce variety of metrics such as DevOps, Continuous Integration, Software Configuration Management and Continuous Delivery etc.
+Similarly, there are many more practices that allows to produce a variety of metrics such as DevOps, Continuous Integration, Software Configuration Management and Continuous Delivery etc.